-Actions generally act as templates, requiring external configuration in order to perform their tasks.
-For example, a PrintMessage action might use a property named message to indicate what to print and another property called repeatCount to indicate the number of times to print it.
-If so, the action configuration in the jboss-esb.xml file would look something like this:
+Actions generally act as templates that require external configuration to perform their tasks.
+For example, a PrintMessage action might take a property named 'message' to indicate what to print and a property 'repeatCount' to indicate the number of times to print it.
+The action configuration in the jboss-esb.xml file might look like this: